 As a social entrepreneur, Prav has more than 35 years of experience leading, developing, and coaching high-performance teams and organizations working on progressive and challenging projects across private, public, and not-for-profit sectors.

 For several years, Prav was a co-facilitator of Media That Matters - a gathering of media change makers at Hollyhock a leading educational facility on the west coast of Canada and more recently served as the Artist and Community Strategist in Residence with R.A.V.E.N.
 (Respecting Aboriginal Values and Environmental Needs), a sessional instructor at Emily Carr University of Art and Design and also an Executive in Residence with VIATEC - a technology incubator in Victoria, BC.

-Prav holds a B. Arts and Science from McMaster University, a BFA from Emily Carr University of Art and Design, an MBA from McGill University and and an MFA from the University of Saskatchewan.
-During his MFA, Prav sought to understand the nature of systems based artworks and collaborated with engineers in Human Computer interaction to conduct art-science experiments that played in the intersection of art, artificial intelligence and robotics.
+Prav holds a B. Arts and Science from McMaster University, a BFA from Emily Carr University of Art and Design, an MBA from McGill University, and an MFA from the University of Saskatchewan.
+During his MFA, Prav sought to understand the nature of systems based artworks and collaborated with engineers in Human-Computer interaction to conduct art-science experiments that played in the intersection of art, artificial intelligence, and robotics.